Samukat/Data3001G2/README.md

 #### 2.2.1 Final Data Product Description

 The final data product is a lap-level dataset, with each row representing a single lap attempted by a driver (~500–1000 rows total).
 Features summarise key aspects of lap execution (e.g. braking, throttle, steering, speed, and segment-based performance), aligned to track geometry and specific race segments.
-The dataset is designed to capture both overall lap characteristics and driver–track interactions, with the target variable being lap time (or sector time for the focus region of Turns 1–3).
+The dataset is designed to capture both overall lap characteristics and driver–track interactions, with the target variable being lap time.

 - **Observations (rows):** one per lap, across all drivers (~500–1000 total)
 - **Features (columns):** engineered summaries of braking, throttle, steering, speed, and sector performance
 - **Target variable:** lap time at a point, 900m (See section 3.5.3)
 - **Usage:** compare driver performance, model lap outcomes, and evaluate optimal racing strategies

-*(TBA - TABLE OF FEATURES)*
+*(TBA – Table of Features)*
-The final feature set was informed by exploratory data analysis, literature review, and domain expertise provided by Stuart.
+The final feature set was developed through a combination of exploratory data analysis, insights from the literature, and domain expertise provided by Stuart.
+Representative examples include:
+- **Angle and distance to apex** (already implemented)
+- **Braking, throttle, and steering points** (both first instance and averages)
+- **Car characteristics at turns**, such as DRS status, RPM, and steering angle (used to approximate downforce)

 ---